To promote educational growth and spiritual welfare. To strive towards improving understanding and cooperation between parents and teachers.

 If you are interested in joining the PTO Board, one of our committees, or volunteering for an event, please contact Jenn Forst.
 Email: email@example.com

-Campus Store – St. Martha branded apparel and merchandise is available for sale at “pop-up events” throughout the year and through monthly promotions in the Rock Report (daily email to families).
+Campus Store – St. Martha branded apparel and merchandise is available for sale at “pop-up events” throughout the year.

 Chili Supper – The Chili Supper is held annually in January.
 Chili is served in Bethany Center (the gym) and a festival of games and booths are hosted.
 Volunteers are needed to help serve food and work booths.